elastos/Elastos.Developer.Website/content/samples/ios_native_samples.md

 alwaysopen = false
 +++

-{{< todo "Every Elastos team must add its own samples to the list.
-Each sample must be hosted on a github repository, and be directly compilable/runnable on the given platform." >}}

 ### [Carrier - IoT - Remote control](https://github.com/elastos/Elastos.NET.Carrier.Demo.Remoter.iOS)

 This is a demo application to show what can be done via the elastos carrier network.
 It shows how to remotely control other peers of the carrier network (ex: another phone): turn on a torch light, increase volume...